homearanya/testing-site/src/content/articles/2017-08-05-what-is-vuukle.md

 shortDescription: >-
   Vuukle is world’s top custom user engagement and commenting platform for enterprise sites and blogs.
-Using it you can increase user engagement, increase traffic and increase website revenue
+Using it you can increase user engagement, increase traffic and increase website revenue.
 ---
 Vuukle is world’s top custom user engagement and commenting platform for enterprise sites and blogs.
 Using it you can **increase user engagement**, **increase traffic** and **increase website revenue**.